 The Types of Resumes That Do Best

 Especially for an entry level position, the reviewer wants the resume to be calming and easy to read and will look for any reason to discard an applicant.
 There are that many people applying.
 If you chose a fancy script font, lack of readability might be a reason to discard your resume.
 Also, sometimes there are compatibility issues from machine to machine and system to system.
 It’s best to stay as plain as possible.
 Plain formatting and appropriate white space with one to two simple fonts, maximum.
 No fancy borders.
 No charts.
 No graphics.
 No symbols or extra characters.
 Just a plain, reader-friendly resume will do best.
-Here are 10 more resume eyesores you’ll definitely want to avoid!
+Avoid the top resume eyesores so you can avoid the trash.
 It’s okay if your resume isn’t dripping with bling—the point is to make the reading experience, easy on the reader’s eyes.
 The simpler the resume, the more likely the chances of landing an interview.
 You only have about 6 seconds to capture the reader’s attention, so make it count!